TrickzTwix/Test/Commands.md

 /f announce <message…>	| factions.announce |	Send a message to players in your faction /f autoclaim [faction] |	factions.autoclaim |	Autoclaim land you walk over for your Faction.
 Admins can specify other Factions
 /f autohelp |	none |	Show help for all commands
-/f boom [on/off] |	factions.noboom	| Toggle peaceful explosions in your Faction's territory on or off /f bypass |	factions.bypass |	Set yourself to bypass Faction permission checks /f chat <mode>	| factions.chat	| Toggle chat modes.
+/f boom [on/off] |	factions.noboom	| Toggle peaceful explosions in your faction's territory on or off /f bypass |	factions.bypass |	Set yourself to bypass Faction permission checks /f chat <mode>	| factions.chat	| Toggle chat modes.
 Or specify which channel you want to be in (public, alliance, faction, truce)
 /f chatspy |	factions.chatspy |	Enable spying on all private chat channels